cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 We use `c=1,r=400` as load, which can be considered a safe workload, as it was close to (but below) the saturation point in the 200 node testnet.
 This testnet has less nodes (10 validators and 25 full nodes).

+Importantly, the baseline considered in this section is `v0.37.0-alpha.2` (Tendermint Core), which is **different** from the one used in the [previous section](#200-node-testbed).
+The reason is that this testnet was not re-tested for `v0.37.0-alpha.3` (CometBFT), since it was not deemed necessary.

 Unlike in the baseline tests, the version of CometBFT used for these tests is _not_ affected by [\#9539], which was fixed right after having run rotating testnet for `v0.37`.
 As a result, the load introduced in this iteration of the test is higher as transactions do not get rejected.